Catherine22/Frontend-Development/React/README.md

 Whenever the value of the input field changes, the `onChange` method will be triggered.
 If you do not need such a feature, you can use `useRef` to get the current value.
 Forms are a good example for this hook, you only need to validate and access your data before submitting user inputs.

 ### Lifecycle

+## Redux

+### Action

+An action is an object that we create to represent users’ behaviours.
+We need dispatches to trigger an action.

+### Reducer

+A reducer is a function which receives actions and outputs what we called store in redux.
+When the store has been changed, redux makes changes to our view.

+### Store

+The store represents what our apps should look like.
+It is a big object that describes the state in our react app.

+### Middleware

 [react hooks example]: ./hooks/
 [react hooks course - all react hooks explained]: https://www.youtube.com/watch?v=LlvBzyy-558